- Osome Blog UK

 Once you have set up your offshore company, the HM Revenue and Customs (HMRC) will issue you a Unique Taxpayer Reference number (UTR).
 Your UTR is sent to your registered address along with instructions on company registration, accounts filing, and corporate tax payments.

-UK Tax and Capital Gains Tax (CGT) for offshore companies
+Income and Capital Gains Tax

 When setting up offshore companies as a non-resident in the UK, you are generally not expected to pay CGT.
 The reach of CGT depends on the taxpayer’s residence, not on where an asset is situated.
 There’s usually no CGT arising from the disposal of UK assets for an offshore company (unless the gain is caught by the corporation tax charge).